The Appeals Process

 You must arrange for all witnesses to be available for the hearing at the time the hearing is to begin.
 A witness should be someone who saw or heard something that is important in proving a fact.
 It is not necessary to have many witnesses repeat the same testimony.
 Before the hearing begins, you must identify each witness who may participate in the hearing.

 A claimant may represent himself/herself or may be represented by an authorized agent who is competent to act in his/her own behalf and who is not paid for the service provided.
+If you choose to use an agent, you and the agent need to put in writing that the agent accepts responsibility for representing you.
+This document should include both of your signatures, the date signed, and the agent's address.
+You can either mail or fax it to the Appeals Tribunal.

 You cannot presume a postponement has been granted just because you have requested one.
-A postponement has not been granted until the parties have been advised of the granting by the Appeals Tribunal.

 Telephone Conference Hearings